MichalKarbownik/falcon-docs/docs/falcon-server/extensions.md

 - Checkout
 - Cart etc.

 To enable it in your Falcon-based application you have to provide an API that delivers resolvers for queries and mutations as this extension delegates execution of those to the API class that is responsible for communication with a 3rd party backend.
-For the example see [Magento 2 API](/docs/falcon-server/api-providers#falcon-magento-2-api) that provides a communication layer with the Magento 2 backend.
+For example see [Magento 2 API](/docs/falcon-server/api-providers#falcon-magento-2-api) that provides a communication layer with the Magento 2 backend.

 To add this extension to your Falcon-based app install it in the server directory: